-This report uses the IE&LFS official poverty thresholds for overall poverty and for food poverty in 2020 to estimate how many households and Afghans are below those thresholds using the expenditures as of September 2022 that were reported in the latest Whole of Afghanistan Assessment (WoAA2022).
+This report uses the IE&LFS official poverty thresholds for overall poverty and for food poverty in 2020 to estimate how many households and Afghans are below those thresholds using the expenditures as of September 2022.
 The Assessment finds that the expenditures of around 85 percent of Afghans were below the poverty threshold of 2020.
 Specifically for food poverty, the respective ratio may have reached more than 90 percent.